nazimuddinsheikh/test/_pages/about.md

 I am (Full) Professor at the Department of Computing, Macquarie University, Sydney, Australia.
 I am Chief Exacutive and Chief Scientist of the Optus Macquarie University Cyber Security Hub.
 I am also Group Leader of the Information Security and Privacy Research Group at CSIRO Data61, Australia since December 2015.

-December 2015 – present: Group Leader of the Information Security and Privacy Research Group at CSIRO Data61, Australia.

-February 2014-December 2015 : Research Leader at the Mobile Systems Research Group (MSRG) NICTA, Australia.

-Feb.
-2012-present : Principal Researcher at the Network Research Group NICTA, Australia.

-May 2013-present : Visiting Professor at ICT-China Academy of Science (CAS), Beijing China.

-2008-2013: Research Scientist at PLANETE (Privatics) team, INRIA Rhone-Alpes, France.

-2007-2008 Post-Doctoral researcher at the Research Unit in Networking (RUN) at the University of liege, Belgium.

 I am spearheading Data61’s R&D activities in privacy-preserving technologies with a focus on private date sharing, Information security and Web and mobile security.
 Before that, at INRIA, he co-invented the technology behind geolocalisation of malicious botnet motherhood servers and pioneered research in the security of internet coordinate systems.
 I have published over 200 peer-reviewed papers repeatedly in top journals and conferences, receiving many prestigious awards.

 Our main research goals are: